-- Now that we know how to describe our data's typical value we might also like to describe how closely the rest of the data are to this typical value. - We often refer to this as the variability of the data. - Variability is seen in a histogram or dotPlot as the horizontal spread. - Look at the spread of the dotPlot you made for your predominant color then fill in the blank:
+- Now that we know how to describe our data's typical value we might also like to describe how closely the rest of the data are to this typical value. - We often refer to this as the variability of the data. - Variability is seen in a histogram or dotPlot as the horizontal spread. - Re-create a dotPlot of the scores for your predominant color and then run the code below filling in the blank with the name of your predominant color.